Video Analysis

 Luminance Suppression Near the drone

-This zone consistently shows the lowest luminance in every frame.
+The horizontal zone near the drone consistently shows the lowest luminance in every frame.

 RGB values below [30,30,30]